Bug report #9213

 first we had experienced with this error on windows (32b) loading plugin containing a lot of data (300MB) and we solved separating plugin from test data.
 But I started to have this error since last week randomly (three times) and I'm on debian wheezy.
 I wasn't able to reproduce the error.

-#3 Updated by Luigi Pirelli over 5 years ago
+#3 Updated by Luigi Pirelli about 9 years ago

 Luigi Pirelli wrote:

 append to me too...

 first we had experienced with this error on windows (32b) loading plugin containing a lot of data (300MB) and we solved separating plugin from test data.
 But I started to have this error since last week randomly (three times) and I'm on debian wheezy (compiled).
 I wasn't able to reproduce the error.

 #9 Updated by Ivan Mincik almost 9 years ago

 Tests with latest master has shown that QGIS will throw bad_alloc error when there is less than 880 MiB of virtual memory on 64bit system or 310 MiB on 32 bit system.
 Error is thrown from 'setEditText' from 'QgsScaleComboBox::setScaleString' in 'src/gui/qgsscalecombobox.cpp'.